 Eight or nine people climbed out of the van, looked around, and introduced themselves.
 Almost all of them were our age, in their 20s and 30s.
 One of them, however, was 60.
 We wondered what had attracted someone our parents’ age to visit a remote rural commune in the Blue Ridge mountains of southwest Virginia.

-Last week’s post brought to a close the story of my first Vipassana meditation course and the first nine months of my life.
-It was a story — told in three parts and beginning here — about trauma, catharsis, and synchronicity.
-In the spirit of compensation for that longer story, here’s a haiku version of how and why I currently practice Vipassana.
-Perhaps down the road I’ll be able to flesh it out.
+Last week’s post brought to a close an account of my first Vipassana meditation course.
+It’s a story about trauma, catharsis, and synchronicity, which begins here.
+As compensation for this longer story, below is a haiku version of how and why I currently practice Vipassana.
+Perhaps down the road I’ll put some flesh on these weathered bones.Continue reading Assimilating Vipassana

 It’s Christmas Eve, 1995.
 I’m alone in a rental house on Inverness Ridge, an hour’s drive north of San Francisco, where I was born 50 years ago.
 My wife Joyce and our 11-year-old daughter Lauren have joined my parents, my sibs, and their families for the traditional Christmas Eve dinner.
 It’s part of a long-planned family reunion.
 I haven’t joined them because outwardly and inwardly I’m unable to do so.